wp-plugins/woocommerce-products-quick-view/readme.txt

 == Upgrade Notice ==

+= 1.0.5 =
+Upgrade now for full compatibility with WooCommerce Version 2.1 and WordPress version 3.8.1.
+Includes full backward compatibly with WooCommerce versions 2.0 to 2.0.20.
+Major pop-up display in mobiles rework.

 = 1.0.4 =
 Upgrade now for full a3rev Plugin Framework compatibility with WordPress version 3.8.0 and backwards.
 New admin interface full mobile and tablet responsive display.